Geothermal Pumps

 What are some Popular Brands of Geothermal Systems?

-Some of the best known brands available in Michigan are Bosch, Florida Heat Pump, and Water Furnace.
+Some of the best known brands available in Michigan are GeoComfort, Florida Heat Pump, and Water Furnace.
 These brands are available through CMR Mechanical here in Dexter, Michigan, and we would be happy to meet with you to discuss the benefits of each brand.
 We’ll guide you to determine which best suits your needs.

 Geothermal in Ann Arbor: Contact the Experts at CMR Mechanical!

 We’re happy to help!
-Please contact us today to discuss any of these terms: Geothermal, geothermal heating or cooling system, geothermal energy, Geothermal Heat Pumps, Closed Loop, Ground Loop, Open Loop, Water to Water, Pump and Dump, Vertical Closed Loop, Horizontal Loop Systems, Bosch, Florida Heat Pump, Water Furnace, or the 30% Geothermal Tax Credit.
+Please contact us today to discuss any of these terms: Geothermal, geothermal heating or cooling system, geothermal energy, Geothermal Heat Pumps, Closed Loop, Ground Loop, Open Loop, Water to Water, Pump and Dump, Vertical Closed Loop, Horizontal Loop Systems, GeoComfort, Florida Heat Pump, Water Furnace, or the 30% Geothermal Tax Credit.